Survivor Series (1999): Aftermath

 After Big Show won the WWF Championship at Survivor Series, he continued his rivalry with Big Boss Man.
 The next night on Raw, Boss Man defeated The Rock in a Hardcore match, with help from Prince Albert, to become the number one contender for the WWF Championship.
 At the new December pay-per-view, Armageddon, Big Show defeated Boss Man to retain the title.

 Since Stone Cold Steve Austin was hit with a car, the WWF Chairman Vince McMahon continuously blamed Triple H and D-Generation X for the attack.
 On the November 18 episode of SmackDown, DX assaulted McMahon's Corporate Stooges (Pat Patterson and Gerald Brisco).
 Sgt.
 Slaughter informed McMahon of the attack and told McMahon that Triple H had invited him to DX's locker room.
 McMahon went to the locker room, where Triple H warned McMahon not to make this personal.
 Later in the night, Triple H came down to the ring and blamed McMahon for his title loss at Survivor Series and then challenged McMahon to a match at Armageddon.
 Shortly after, footage was shown of backstage where the McMahon family had fallen down the stairs.
 On the November 22 episode of Raw Is War, Vince destroyed a limousine carrying DX using his car.
 Although DX retreated, the limousine was destroyed.
 Later that night, police officers arrested Vince for assaulting DX; Triple H attacked the hand-cuffed Vince and later accused him of orchestrating the attack on Austin at Survivor Series.
 Shane McMahon came to his father's defense and informed Triple H that Vince would accept Triple H's challenge at Armageddon.
 On the November 29 episode of Raw Is War, Vince's daughter Stephanie McMahon was supposed to (storyline) marry Test.
 The ceremony was interrupted by Triple H, who showed a video of himself and an unconscious Stephanie getting married.
 On the December 2 episode of SmackDown, Triple H announced that his match against Vince at Armageddon would be a No Holds Barred match, and on the following episode of Raw Is War a further stipulation was added to the match.
 If Vince won the match, Triple H and Stephanie's marriage would be annulled but if Triple H won, he would be granted a WWF Championship match.
 At Armageddon, Triple H defeated Vince in a No Holds Barred match, after Stephanie betrayed Vince and helped Triple H in finishing Vince with a sledgehammer.
 It was later revealed that Rikishi had run over Austin on Triple H's orders.

 Austin later made his return at Backlash 2000 in April, where he helped The Rock defeat Triple H for the WWF Championship.
-This was Austin's first appearance since Survivor Series 6 months prior.
+This was Austin's first appearance since Survivor Series over six months prior.
+He would make a full return at Unforgiven.